beezwax/markdown-compiler/doc/introduction.md

                                                +--------+
 ```

-Finally, with an AST, we can generate the proper HTML:
+Finally, with our tree, we can generate the proper HTML:

 ```
                                           +---------+